Family Samplers: An unusual resource – and one you can still make

 When we talk about supporting documentation, we generally think about documents – things on paper.
 But “documentation” can include fabric too!
 Family samplers, a form of needlepoint with information on the family structure and vital records events, can also provide evidence of birth, death, marriage and relationships.

-According to the Smithsonian, the first known example of a sampler is dated to 1645.
-By the 1700s, they were used as a display of a woman’s level of education.
-The more complex the sampler, the stronger her needlework skills.
-Many were simply decorative, but others contained important details.
-References to the “family register” style of sampler suggest that they were most popular from the mid-18th to mid-19th century.
-(See http://www.bentoncountymuseum.org/index.php/exhibitions/past-exhibitions/2011-exhibitions/samplers-international-2011/family-record-samplers and https://www.archives.gov/publications/prologue/2002/fall/samplers-1.html for details.)
+According to the Smithsonian, the first known example of a sampler is dated to 1645.[1]
+By the 1700s, they were used as a display of a woman’s level of education.[2]
+The more complex the sampler, the stronger her needlework skills.[3]
+Many were simply decorative, but others contained important genealogical details.
+The family record style of sampler, which recorded the births of the children of a single family, became popular around the turn of the 19th century.[4]

 Like family Bibles, these samplers – if they survive – provide valuable information.
-They were even included in pension files to support dates of birth and marriage.
+They were even included in pension files to support dates of birth and marriage.[5]
 As genealogists, we still need to weigh the value of the source.
 Do we know the artist?
 How likely were they to accurately report the information they provided?
-In many cases, these young women were present at the events they recorded and could accurately recount their history.
-Images of samplers, under the right circumstances, can be definitely be used as supporting documentation in a lineage society application.
+In some cases, these young women were present at the events they recorded; in other cases, they relied on written family records to provide the information.[6]
+Images of samplers, under the right circumstances, can be used as supporting documentation in a lineage society application.

 Published by Bryna O'Sullivan